therewasaguy/p5-music-viz/README.md

 ### Setup
-* Download this github repo, and build off of the empty **example sketch in the viz_gallery folder**.
+* Download this github repo, and build off of the empty **example sketch in the template folder**.
 It links to the libraries.
 * [Running p5.js on a local server](https://github.com/lmccart/p5.js/wiki/Local-server)
 * You'll need a text editor.
 Some options:
   * [SublimeText](http://www.sublimetext.com/)